xarial/xcad/docs/changelog/index.md

 Breaking change is marked with &#x26A0; symbol

+## 0.7.4 - July 11, 2021

+* Fixed the incorrect mass properties for SOLIDWORKS 2019 and older
+* Fixed invalid principle moment of inertia and principle axis of inertia calculation for Part file

 ## 0.7.3 - July 2, 2021

 * &#x26A0; IXDocument::DeserializeObject changed to use generic parameter to specify return type